 Everyday cleanup can be simple for your cast iron.
 Using dish soap in your pan will take the seasoning out of your pan.
 Some say it can be used occasionally but I don’t use it on mine.
 I like to use apple cider vinegar to clean and disinfect my cast iron.

-Apple Cider Vinegar is a natural cleaner.
+Did you know apple Cider Vinegar is a natural cleaner and is antibacterial?
 I have a spray bottle I put 1 part apple cider vinegar and 2 parts water.
 Make sure it is not just flavored apple cider vinegar.

 - I scrape out any of the food stuck in the pan.
 If I am camping I use a paper towel and wipe all the food out.
 If I am at home I scrape the food out and rinse my pan with hot water.